• Home

 1 Corinthians 16:14 ESV-Let all you do be done in love.

-Everything started in Love and love will be the thing that lasts forever (1 Corinthians 13:13 NIV).
-As you walk with God through this, promise yourself that you will not allow anyone to steal your core ingredient.
+As you walk with God through this, promise yourself that you will not allow ANYONE to steal your core ingredient.

 God is love and you were created in His image after His likeness.
 Let the pain that you experience be used for purpose.
-If you don’t know your purpose, continuously pursue God for it.

 7 Tips To Heal When You Experience Rejection From Family